Are you planning a visit to Porto? Lucky you! We want to return as soon as we can, we loved Porto so much!

 Car Rental is available from the airport or in Porto.
 We recommend:

-If you are traveling around Portugal you may want to consider purchasing a Eurail Pass which will take you down to the Algarve, Lisbon and Porto as well as other parts of the country.
+If you are travelling around Portugal you may want to consider purchasing a Eurail Pass which will take you down to the Algarve, Lisbon and Porto as well as other parts of the country.

 Bus travel around Portugal and Europe is easy, reliable and comfortable.
 For the latest bus schedules and ticket prices click here.